consensus-shipyard/mir/samples/blockchain/README.md

 The miner module is responsible for mining new blocks.
 It simulates the process of mining a block by waiting for a random amount of time and then broadcasting the mined block.
 This random amount of time is sampled from an exponential distribution with a mean of `expMinuteFactor` minutes.
-The mining is orchestrated by a separate goroutine (mineWorkerManager), so that the miner module can continue to receive and process events.
+The mining is orchestrated by a separate goroutine (mineWorkerManager) so that the miner module can continue to receive and process events.

 The operation of the miner module at a high level is as follows: